kavia-common/attendance-tracker-216426-216435/attendance_frontend/README_ROOT_HINT.md

-If your CI reports "Could not determine project root directory for Flutter project", point the analyzer or build step to this directory:
+This is the Flutter project root for the mobile app.

+Path from repository root:
 attendance-tracker-216426-216435/attendance_frontend

-Examples:
+Useful commands:
+- flutter pub get
-- flutter analyze attendance-tracker-216426-216435/attendance_frontend
+- flutter analyze
+- flutter test
-- cd attendance-tracker-216426-216435/attendance_frontend && flutter analyze
+- flutter run

-This repo is a multi-container workspace; ensure your tooling runs in the container root above.